Python

 Steps to use the template:

-1. Run setup_template.sh to setup the template for the new project.
+1. Run setup_template.sh to set up the template for the new project.

 2. Remove setup_template.sh